viniciusduartereis/chaterlang/README.md

 > server:start().
 ```

-Open other terminal in your path project.
-Start and join client.
+Open other terminal in your path project and join client.

 ```bash
 $ erl -sname client